 Bot Logic: Identifies support test and potential reversal points

-How the Bot Monitors These Levels
+How Our Signals Monitor These Levels

 Our META trading bot uses sophisticated algorithms to track these critical price levels and generate precise entry signals: